peterpeterparker/daviddalbusco.com/src/blog/introducing-the-new-remote-control-for-your-presentations.md

 ### Get Started Now

-A picture speaks a thousand words — get started now to create your next presentation: [https://deckdeckgo.com](https://deckdeckgo.com/).
+A picture speaks a thousand words — give it a try 😉

+1. Open the [remote control](https://deckdeckgo.app) on your phone or table
+2. Start a [presentation](https://beta.deckdeckgo.io/daviddalbusco/introducing-the-new-deckdeckgo-remotecontrol/) on another device
+3. Have fun 🎉

 To infinity and beyond 🚀